 B. judgments that HAVE an intellectual quality

-Genuine intellectual judgments do not imply assertions of their own truth.
+Genuinely intellectual judgments do not imply their own truth.

-· Every intellectual judgment “is a hypothesis concerning some state of affairs; that it is of its nature to be doubtful, not assured, of truth; and that its assertion of its own truth is only conditional: that it is a means of setting on foot activities of inquiry which will test the worth of its claim.”
+· An intellectual judgment “is a hypothesis concerning some state of affairs; . . . it is of its nature to be doubtful, not assured, of truth; and . . . its assertion of its own truth is only conditional: . . . it is a means of setting on foot activities of inquiry which will test the worth of its claim.”
 (346)

-· “[N]o genuinely intellectual proposition implies an assertion of its own truth, but is only an anticipation of becoming true through the search which its own doubtfulness exacts.”
+· It is “an anticipation of becoming true through the search which its own doubtfulness exacts.”
 (351)

-· Later in the article, Dewey suggests that an intellectual judgment is necessarily part of a “problematic affair.”
+· Dewey suggests that an intellectual judgment is necessarily part of a “problematic affair.”
 (353)

-Based on his conception of an intellectual judgment, Dewey concludes the following about truth: “Truth, then, can exist only in the testing of the claim, in making good through the subsequent acts it prescribes.”
+Dewey concludes: “Truth, then, can exist only in the testing of the claim, in making good through the subsequent acts it prescribes.”
 (346)